 I qualified as a cognitive analytic therapy practitioner in 2010.
 Prior to this I completed clinical psychology training in 1989 and have since worked mainly in primary care and outpatient NHS settings.
 This has been mainly in inner city areas, with adults who have complex mental health needs.
 In 2017 I left a clinical lead role in an NHS ‘Complex Cases’ service to work in an occupational health & staff support setting for NHS staff.
 More recently I worked for a year as a cognitive analytic therapist in a newly established CAT-informed team in the third sector, offering a residential recovery service for people with substance use difficulties.
 I am currently completing training towards accreditation as a CAT supervior.

 In addition to CAT my clinical work is informed by a number of other approaches such as psychodynamic interpersonal therapy (PIT), cognitive behavioural therapy (CBT) and solution focussed therapy.

 I’m interested in social context, inequalities and how mental health services can better respond to the needs of diverse communities.
 I’ve led a number of training and service development initiatives aimed at enhancing accessibility of services, including close collaboration with third sector agencies.
 CAT has been a useful model for tying together these areas of interest.
-I enjoy exploring how CAT ideas can help facilitate more collective and community solutions to individual distress.
+In addition to its strengths as a highly collaborative and person-centred therapy approach, I value how CAT can help facilitate more collective and community solutions to individual distress.